sophiesherman/RoboChatSocialMedia/REPORT.md

 For future project I now understand the basics of a social media applications, which I was curious about before, however, did not have the knowledge I do today.

 I would love to use these skills to create my own form of social media platform, of which I plan on creating in the form of an mobile App and this assignment has pushed my one step closer to that goal.
 I greatly appreciate what this assignment has taught me and I cannot wait to create my very own application someday.

-The application could most definitely implement more security features and while this is not my forte, I look forward to learning more about security.

-The future development of the application would be beneficial to switch to a paid version of a database store to hold more data.

-# How this might be applied in future projects
-For future project I now understand the basics of a social media applications, which I was curious about before, however, did not have the knowledge I do today.

-I would love to use these skills to create my own form of social media platform, of which I plan on creating in the form of an mobile App and this assignment has pushed my one step closer to that goal.
-I greatly appreciate what this assignment has taught me and I cannot wait to create my very own application someday.